MEZk/scala-rpn-calculator/README.md

 Scala-calculator with operator precedence and parentheses.

-Operations performs with BigDecimal numbers.
+Operations perform with BigDecimal numbers.

 ###Supported operations: